WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 \pagebreakNum

 #### Spirit Shield
-*6th-level Discipline feature*<br/>
+*6th-level Discipline Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

-Whenever a creature regains hit points from one of your priest spells or Atonement, they also gain a number of temporary hit points equal to your proficiency bonus.
+Whenever a creature regains hit points from one of your Priest spells or Atonement, they also gain a number of temporary hit points equal to your proficiency bonus.

 #### Rapture
-*10th-level Discipline feature*<br/>
+*10th-level Discipline Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 When you use a Devotion as an action, you can cast one of your Discipline Calling spells with a casting time of action as a bonus action that turn.
-Any Atonement damage or healing done by this spell increases by an amount equal to half your priest level.
+Any Atonement damage or healing done by this spell increases by an amount equal to half your Priest level.

 #### Clarity of Will
-*18th-level Discipline feature*<br/>
+*18th-level Discipline Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 When a creature gains the benefit of your Devotion: Pain Suppression, the creature now takes reduced damage from all sources.

-In addition, whenever a creature has temporary hit points granted from your priest class abilities, that creature gains advantage on saving throws against the charmed and frightened conditions and on Wisdom saving throws.
+In addition, whenever a creature has temporary hit points granted from your Priest class abilities, that creature gains advantage on saving throws against the charmed and frightened conditions and on Wisdom saving throws.

 ### Holy
 The most adept priests leave their houses of worship to serve on the battlefield as shepherds to flock.
 There, they use their holy powers to bless allies and mend wounds.
 And while most stay behind the frontlines to aid their comrades, these holy champions are also capable of smiting foes and carrying out sacred justice.